Microchip-MPLAB-Harmony/csp_apps_pic32mk/apps/cdac/cdac_wav_gen/readme.md

 # DAC waveform generation

-This example application shows how to use the CDAC to generate a 5 KHz sinusoidal waveform.
+This example application shows how to use the CDAC to generate a 1 KHz sinusoidal waveform.

 ## Description

 The CDAC Peripheral library is used to generate a Sine wave.
-The TMR1 peripheral is configured to trigger CDAC every two microseconds.
+The TMR1 peripheral is configured to trigger CDAC every ten microseconds.
 In this application, the number of DAC samples per cycle (0 to 360 degrees sine wave) is 100.

 ## Downloading and building the application